 We have divided our detailed information into the two different types of bladder cancer – non-invasive and invasive.
 Once you have a firm diagnosis, find out more about what's going to happen next and living with your bladder cancer:

-our quarterly magazine for the latest news & views on bladder cancer
+Find out how to subscribe to our quarterly magazine for the latest news & views on bladder cancer

 We’ve done everything we can to make all the information on this site as accurate as possible.
 Whilst we have had support from a small team of medical professionals advisors to review the general medical content of this site, please remember, that only YOUR medical team can give YOU specific advice about YOUR symptoms or illness.
 We encourage you to discuss any potential options with them.